Mikhail Vrubel: Wedding. Further work (1896–1902)

 At the beginning of 1896, Vrubel travelled from Moscow to Saint Petersburg to pay a visit to Savva Mamontov.
-Around the same time, the Russian premiere of the fairy-tail opera "Hansel and Gretel" was about to take place.
+Around the same time, the Russian premiere of the fairy-tale opera "Hansel and Gretel" was about to take place.
 Savva Mamontov got carried away by this staging and even personally translated the libretto as well as sponsored the combination company of the Panaevski theatre.
 Among the expected performers was prima Tatiana Lubatovich.
 Originally, Konstantin Korovin was responsible for the decorations and costumes but because of illness had to renounce the order in favour of Mikhail Vrubel who had never even attended an opera before.
 On one of the rehearsals, the painter saw Nadezhda Zabela-Vrubel who played the role of Gretel's little sister.
 This is how Nadezhda Zabela later recalled her first meeting with Mikhail:

 Vrubel proposed to Nadezhda shortly after the first meeting.
 In one of his letters to Anna Vrubel, he mentioned that he would kill himself immediately if Nadezhda rejected his proposal.
 The meeting with the Zabela family did not go very well since her parents were confused with the age difference (he was 40 years old, and she was 28 years old).
 Even Nadezhda herself was familiar with the fact that "Vrubel drinks, is very erratic about money, wastes money, have an irregular and unstable income".
 Nevertheless, on July 28 they engaged in the Cathedral of the Exaltation of the Holy Cross in Geneva, Switzerland.
 The couple spent their honeymoon in a guesthouse in Lucerne.
 Then Vrubel continued his work on the panel for the Morozov's gothic cabinet.
 At the point of their engagement, Vrubel was utterly broke and even had to go from the station to Nadezhda's house by walk.

-For the fall of 1896, Nadezhda Zabela Vrubel had a short contract with the Kharkiv opera.
+For the fall of 1896, Nadezhda Zabela Vrubel had a short contract with the Kharkov opera.
 However, Vrubel did not many commissions in the city and had to live on his wife's money.
 This prompted him to turn to theatrical painting and costume designs.
 According to the memoirs of his acquaintances, Vrubel started designing costumes for Nadezhda, redoing costumes for Tatiana Larina.
 As was noted by Dmitrieva, Vrubel owes the fruitfulness of the Moscow period to Nadezhda and her admiration with Nikolai Rimsky-Korsakov.
 They personally met each other in 1898 when Nadezhda was invited to the Moscow private opera.
 Zabela remembered that Vrubel listens to the opera "Sadko" in which she sang the role of Princess of Volkhov no less than 90 times.
 When she asked him if he was tired of it, he replied: “I can endlessly listen to the orchestra, especially the sea part.
 Every time I find in it a new wonder, see some fantastic tones.